how to install a firewall router on raspberry pi

 As you should already understand, you can now use the same command template to create the firewall rules you need.

-This is the short introduction to what you’ll mainly use.
+This is a short introduction to what you’ll mainly use.

 If you need further information, use “man iptables” or check this page for all parameters.